Whaling in the United Kingdom: The northern whale fishery

-The American Revolutionary War (1775-1783) acted as another break on northern whaling.
+The American Revolutionary War (1775–1783) acted as another break on northern whaling.
 When peace came in 1783 it was followed by an expansion in the British economy and a renewed demand for whale oil.
 America had been a major supplier to Britain, especially of sperm whale oil.
 Britain started to participate in the sperm whale fishery in 1775 and imposed a heavy duty on oil imported from elsewhere.
-The high tariff barrier remained after peace was declared and acted as an accelerent to British involvement in South Sea whaling.
+The high tariff barrier remained after peace was declared and acted as an accelerant to British involvement in South Sea whaling.
 British activity in the Arctic also began to increase.
 The number of Greenland whalers rose from 44 in 1782 to 102 in 1784.
-The Greenland fishery peaked in 1786-1788 when 250 British vessels were involved with an aggregate tonnage of 73,000 and employing about 10,000 men.
+The Greenland fishery peaked in 1786–1788 when 250 British vessels were involved with an aggregate tonnage of 73,000 and employing about 10,000 men.
 Those vessels came from 23 different ports, with London alone sending 91 vessels, followed by Hull with 36 and Whitby and Newcastle with twenty each.
 The year 1788 was also one of massive loss with the fleet as a whole recording a deficit of £199,371, the London vessels by themselves losing £40,000.
 Vessels began to leave the trade and by 1790 only eleven ports were still involved.

 The number of vessels involved in northern whaling slowly picked up as the turn of the century approached, largely unaffected by the French Revolutionary period and Napoleonic Wars.
 The price of oil and bone was volatile and the latter ranged in price from £400 a ton to just £30 between the 1760s and 1815.
 Prices began to improve as the new century progressed and the Davis Strait fishery began to develop.
 The size of the fleet peaked in 1821 after which it began a long slow decline that lasted until the end of the century.

 The decline began when the Board of Trade introduced free trade legislation that removed the bounty in 1824.
-Also significant was a fall in the price of whale oil to just £18 in 1820-21 season, in response to weak demand caused by a rise in imports of seed oil.
+Also significant was a fall in the price of whale oil to just £18 in 1820–21 season, in response to weak demand caused by a rise in imports of seed oil.
 More free trade legislation in 1844 saw the high duty on American-caught whale oil reduced from £27 18s 7d per tun to just £6 6s, and the duty on sperm oil fall to £15 15s.
 The duty reduction benefited consumers of whale oil but it exposed the whaling industry to the cold winds of competition, and it withered in response.